The Amazing Muralist Anne Harris

-For Anne Harris an entire room is a canvas.
-Her hand painted murals are immersive worlds in the truest sense.
+For Anne Harris, an entire room is a canvas.
+Her hand-painted murals are immersive worlds in the truest sense.
 As Anne would say, “I am so over a small frame.
 Give me a room!”
 The day I visited her sun-drenched studio in Long Island City, I was greeted by one of the greatest rooms I have ever seen!
-It was a whimsical forest of twisting trees and plants covered the entire length of her immense studio space and it simply took my breathe away.
+It was a whimsical forest of twisting trees and plants covered the entire length of her immense studio space and it simply took my breath away.

 Anne’s current project will go into a large entry hall on Park Avenue for a private client.
 Each tree in the forest is imbued with a personality and character of its own.
-The process starts with a scaled down maquette on which Anne plans the piece.
-Her pieces can take a long time to complete, but even during the course of my visit at the studio, I began to see the work progress.
+The process starts with a scaled-down maquette on which Anne plans the piece.
+Her pieces can take a long time to complete, but even during the course of my visit to the studio, I began to see the work progress.

 With the help of her assistant, Kerry Thompson, Anne can finish a piece in a few months.
-Kerry is a large format painter himself and in his own studio paints animal works with figurative elements woven in.
-In Anne’s studio he works to match her style and follow her hand.
+Kerry is a large format painter himself and in his own studio paints, animal works with figurative elements woven in.
+In Anne’s studio, he works to match her style and follow her hand.
 It’s amazing to watch the two work together.
-They even have the same taste in music, and joke together that that’s the most important thing.
+They even have the same taste in music, and joke together that’s the most important thing.
 It is, isn’t it?